 The editing functions are pretty basic.
 You can add, highlight, underline, and strikethrough text; make freehand markups; add headers and footers, notes, hyperlinks, and stamps; and bookmark pages.
 A three-dot menu at the end of the top toolbar holds the file info, save, and share buttons.
 With the last, you can share a PDF via Dropbox, Email, Skype, Twitter, and other apps.
 A link is included to add more options from Microsoft Store.

 The straightforward interface makes editing docs quick and easy.
 To add text, for example, you just click the text icon, which opens a drop-down menu where you can select your font style, color, and size.
 Then you just place the cursor where you want it and type away.
 Adding a stamp is as simple as choosing one of the 14 offered, then clicking on the page where you want it to appear.

 Clicking the BOTA button from the left-side toolbar allows you to view any of the bookmarks, outlines, thumbnails, and annotations associated with the current document by toggling through a smaller sub-toolbar.
 From here you can jump to specific bookmarks, sections, chapters, or pages within a document and quickly scroll through text revisions and comments.

-PDF Reader Pro also supports PDF forms, allowing you to fill in interactive fields such as check and text boxes.
+PDF Reader Pro also supports PDF forms—allowing you to fill in interactive fields such as check and text boxes—Bates numbering, and watermarking.
 You can sign documents and open password-protected files, as well.

 As Acrobat alternatives go, PDF Reader Pro for Windows is more akin to Acrobat Reader than Acrobat Pro DC.
 You can’t create or convert PDFs, make fillable forms, or add pages to a document.
 You can also only open one document at a time.
 Those advanced functions are seemingly limited to the Mac version of PDF Reader Pro, which we may take a look at in the future.